phpearth/docs/databases/intro.md

----
-title: "What is Database and How to Access Database From PHP?"
+# What is Database and How to Access Database From PHP?
-updated: "March 13, 2016"
-redirect_from: "/faq/databases/databases/"
-permalink: "/faq/databases/introduction/"
----

 A database is an organized collection of data.
 The data is typically organized to model aspects of reality in a way that supports processes requiring information.